lukasztecza/dockerPlayground/README.md

 Sample producer for rabbit that has user interface accessible by the browser and raises events for rabbit

 ####
-Sample consumer for rabbit that consumes messages from rabbit queue and calls sample producer endpoint
+Sample consumer for rabbit that consumes messages from rabbit queue and calls sample producer endpoint (consumer has fail and unprocessable flows)

 ####
 TODO